Coronavirus deniers take aim at hospitals as pandemic grows

-On Saturday, a video taken outside The Brooklyn Hospital Center went viral, showing a quiet scene in an attempt to counter the idea that the coronavirus pandemic has strained some hospitals.
+On Saturday, a video taken outside the Brooklyn Hospital Center in New York went viral, showing a quiet scene in an attempt to counter the idea that the coronavirus pandemic has strained some hospitals.

 But the grim realities of hospitals overflowing with patients seeking treatment for COVID-19, the disease caused by the coronavirus, are not always as visible from the outside, leaving space for bad actors and coronavirus denialists to push dangerous disinformation — and put themselves in harm's way.

-Starnes’ tweet — viewed 1.3 million times — was one of the first and most popular examples of the wider conspiracy theory that spread on social media over the weekend — centered on the #FilmYourHospital hashtag — that also called for people to go to hospitals and capture what was happening.
+Starnes' tweet — viewed 1.3 million times — was one of the first and most popular examples of the wider conspiracy theory that spread on social media over the weekend centered on the #FilmYourHospital hashtag, which called for people to go to hospitals and capture what was happening.

 NBC News found more than a dozen videos pushing the #FilmYourHospital conspiracy.
-The videos were mostly filmed outside New York City hospitals, a region currently shouldering the brunt of the current U.S. outbreak, with more than 66,000 cases and more than 1,200 deaths.
+The videos were mostly recorded outside hospitals in New York City, a region shouldering the brunt of the U.S. outbreak, with more than 66,000 cases and more than 1,200 deaths.
 A few videos came from other states, including New Jersey, California and Ohio.
-Collectively, shared by far-right conservatives and conspiracy accounts across Twitter, YouTube and Facebook, the videos had been viewed millions of times as of Monday.
+Shared by far-right conservatives and conspiracy accounts across Twitter, YouTube and Facebook, the videos collectively had been viewed millions of times as of Monday.

-The #FilmYourHospital hashtag had been tweeted by more than 5,000 accounts by Monday afternoon, though some people were critical of the conspiracy theory.
+The #FilmYourHospital hashtag had been tweeted by more than 5,000 accounts by Monday afternoon, although some people were critical of the conspiracy theory.

 Coronavirus misinformation: When a pandemic leads to an ‘infodemic’March 13, 202003:44

-DeAnna Lorraine, a recently defeated California Republican congressional candidate, was among the first to use the hashtag alongside a video outside Torrance Memorial Medical, a hospital in California.
+DeAnna Lorraine, a recently defeated California Republican congressional candidate, was among the first to use the hashtag alongside a video outside Torrance Memorial Medical Center, a hospital in Los Angeles County.

 Lorraine's tweet ranked as the most popular in the hashtag, garnering 760,000 views, 18,000 retweets and 28,000 likes.

-Fox News contributor Sara Carter helped propel the video, quote-tweeting it to her one million followers.
-“Interesting, for sure...I'll be watching #FilmYourHospital closely,” she tweeted, adding follow-up questions about whether Lorraine had called the hospital, which the congressional candidate did not answer.
+Fox News contributor Sara Carter helped propel the video, quote-tweeting it to her 1 million followers.
+"Interesting, for sure...I'll be watching #FilmYourHospital closely," she tweeted, adding follow-up questions about whether Lorraine had called the hospital, which Lorraine did not answer.

 Starnes, Lorraine and Carter did not respond to requests for comment.
 Carter deleted her tweet Monday afternoon after it had been retweeted 6,200 times.

-The situation inside hospitals in some of the areas of the U.S. hardest hit by the coronavirus has been thoroughly covered by many media outlets, including NBC News.
+The situation inside hospitals in some of the hardest-hit areas of the U.S. has been thoroughly covered by many media outlets, including NBC News.

-Dr. Irwin Redlener, the director of the National Center for Disaster Preparedness and a clinical professor of health policy and management and pediatrics at Columbia University, said privacy laws and respect for patients’ privacy inside of hospitals prevent some of the harrowing images of the inside of hospitals from being released.
+Dr. Irwin Redlener, director of the National Center for Disaster Preparedness at Columbia University, where he is a clinical professor of health policy and management and pediatrics, said privacy laws and respect for patients' privacy inside hospitals prevent the release of some of the harrowing images from inside.

-Redlener also added that some hospitals may not receive the massive influx of patients that other hospitals do — even regionalized within a hot spot as large as New York City.
+Redlener added that some hospitals may not get the massive influx of patients that other hospitals do — even regionalized within a hot spot as large as New York City.

 "There can be particularly high-risk neighborhoods within a hot spot.
 There may be hospitals where they're not putting refrigerated morgue trucks out the door," he said.
 "If you take it all together, it's one big picture.
 If you look at it separately, it may look like another."

-The #FilmYourHospital trend is just the newest citizen journalist form of a popular conspiracy that has plagued the coronavirus pandemic since January, said Joan Donovan, the director of Harvard University’s Technology and Social Change Research Project.
+The #FilmYourHospital trend is just the newest citizen journalist form of a popular conspiracy theory that has followed the pandemic since January, said Joan Donovan, director of Harvard University's Technology and Social Change Research Project.

-The conspiracy, which has carried hashtags including #dempanic and #plandemic, suggests that the Democrats and their allies are hoping that the economy will tank, that President Donald Trump will fail to contain the crisis, and that their own political futures will thus be secured.
+The conspiracy, which has carried hashtags like #dempanic and #plandemic, suggests that the Democrats and their allies are hoping that the economy will tank, that President Donald Trump will fail to contain the crisis and that their own political futures will thus be secured.

-With sourcing and context missing from nearly all of the #FilmYourHospital content, the videos are likely to add to the polluted information environment that has plagued the coronavirus outbreak so far.
+With sourcing and context missing from nearly all of the #FilmYourHospital content, the videos are likely to add to the polluted information environment that has surrounded the outbreak so far.

 "We're going to see all kinds of different theories and ideas about what the impact of this virus is, shrouded in circumstantial evidence," Donovan said.
 "And because we can't source many of these materials, especially on social media, it's going to become a serious problem in the long run."